fosJoddie/PokeAlarmWiki/Dynamic-Text-Substitution.md

 *If no location has been set, dist will always return 0 (meters or yards)

 ## Egg Text
-A list of text substitutions for the `gegg` field in the alarm section are below:
+A list of text substitutions for the `egg` field in the alarm section are below:

 | Text                  | Description                            |
 |:----------------------|:---------------------------------------|